Will I get planning permission?

-If your proposal is for a non-major development we have an officer you can see at Halifax Customer First, 19 Horton Street, Halifax, between 9am – 1pm Monday to Friday.
+If your proposal is for a non-major development we have an officer you can see at Halifax Customer First, 19 Horton Street, Halifax, between 9.00am – 1.00pm Monday, Wednesday and Friday.
 Due to demand, this service is limited to 15 minute slots.
 This service does not cover whether planning permission would be needed for a proposal; though guidance can be provided about the legislation that covers permitted development rights.
 Further information on whether planning permission is required can be seen on our web page Do I need planning permission.

 As the slots are limited to 15 minutes only general advice can be given and will not cover a site's allocation on the Unitary Development Plan, planning history of a site, or any constraints that relate to a site.
 To ensure your meeting is as productive as possible, you are strongly advised to get this information before you visit the Duty Planning Officer.

 Sketch plans of your proposal would also assist the Duty Planning Officer.

 If you have a major development proposal we can provide a multi disciplined response to establish whether planning permission is likely to be granted.
 Major development proposals are defined as:

 - creation of 10 or more new dwellings or residential development sites of 0.5 hectares or more;

 - creation of 1000 square metres or more of new floor space;